fingon/lsadr/README.md

 routing.
 Obviously they can be also used just to get 6rd ball rolling, or to deal with multiple ISPs connected to a single CPE.

-This should be considered just a work-in-progress sample; in practise, distributions should integrate something similar to their own set of startup/network setup infrastructure.
+This should be considered just a work-in-progress sample; in practice, distributions should integrate something similar to their own set of startup/network setup infrastructure.